-- 2) students will be unlikely to participate as fully, openly, and honestly in the process if they know they are being evaluated by their teachers or peers on the basis of their responses; - 3) for the same reasons, educators will be unlikely to participate as fully, openly, and honestly in the process; and - 4) the nature of the formative assessment process is likely to shift (i.e., be corrupted) in such a way that it can no longer optimally inform instruction.
+- 1) if carried out appropriately, the data gathered from one unit, teacher, moment, or student will not be comparable to the next; - students will be unlikely to participate as fully, openly, and honestly in the process if they know they are being evaluated by their teachers or peers on the basis of their responses; - 3) for the same reasons, educators will be unlikely to participate as fully, openly, and honestly in the process; and - 4) the nature of the formative assessment process is likely to shift (i.e., be corrupted) in such a way that it can no longer optimally inform instruction.

-Because there is considerable confusion about what formative assessment is, further definition and four vignettes describing formative assessment in action are provided in Appendix A to clarify the meaning using concrete ideas.
+Because there is considerable confusion about what formative assessment is, further definition and four vignettes9 describing formative assessment in action are provided in Appendix A to clarify the meaning using concrete ideas.
 The first two vignettes are also presented in condensed form in the one-page summary of formative, interim, and summative assessment in Appendix B.